-The Earth and Planetary Sciences (EPS) program prepares students to apply scientific principles and methods to understand the Earth system and other planets.
-Subjects range from the history of Earth and life to present-day environmental processes and climate change, the deep interiors of Earth and other planets, tectonic plates, oceans, atmospheres, and more!
+The Earth and Planetary Sciences (EPS) program prepares students to apply scientific principles and methods to understanding the Earth system and other planets.
+Subjects range from the history of Earth and life to present-day environmental processes and climate change, the deep interiors of Earth and other planets, and more!

 BA in Earth and Planetary Sciences

-The Bachelor of Arts (B.A.) track in Geology and Natural Resources provides a broad overview of Earth sciences with fewer prerequisites, especially in mathematics, and fewer total courses required.
-It’s ideal for students interested in a flexible program or pursuing a double major.
+The Bachelor of Arts (B.A.) in Earth and Planetary Sciences provides a broad overview of the field with relatively few prerequisites, especially in mathematics, and a modest total number of required courses.
+It is ideal for students interested in a flexible program, those pursuing a double major, or those who study EPS in preparation for a career in law, business, government, environmental, or similar fields.

 BS in Earth and Planetary Sciences

-The Bachelor of Science (B.S.) program is designed to prepare students for professional careers in the Earth sciences.
-The tracks are (1) atmosphere, ocean, and climate, (2) environmental and energy geoscience, (3) paleontology and geobiology, and (4) solid Earth sciences.
+The Bachelor of Science (B.S.) in Earth and Planetary Sciences is designed to prepare students for professional careers in the field.
+The tracks are (1) atmosphere, ocean, and climate; (2) environmental and energy geoscience; (3) paleontology and geobiology; and (4) solid Earth sciences.

 Energy Studies Interdisciplinary Certificate